Glossary

 - Each committee member marks their end-of-year federal funds rate forecast on a chart; the market watches the median.
 A dot plot shift of 25bp is meaningful; 50bp is a regime change.
 Published in the SEP.

-- DXY US Dollar Index — a weighted measure of USD against six major currencies.
+- DXY US Dollar Index: a weighted measure of USD against six major currencies.

 - Basket weights: EUR 57.6%, JPY 13.6%, GBP 11.9%, CAD 9.1%, SEK 4.2%, CHF 3.6%.
 DXY going up = USD strengthening broadly.
-Alternative broader measure is BBDXY (Bloomberg) which includes EM currencies.
+A broader alternative index includes EM currencies for wider USD coverage.

-- FOMC Federal Open Market Committee — the Fed's monetary policy committee.
+- FOMC Federal Open Market Committee: the Fed's monetary policy committee.

 - Meets eight times a year, decides the federal funds rate target, publishes the Summary of Economic Projections (SEP) quarterly.
 The single most market-moving committee meeting in the global calendar.